reihaa/AI-Project/README.md

 Please install `OpenCV` and `Numpy` before using to prevent dependency errors.

-I would appreciate any pull request of comment on my work.
+I would appreciate any pull request or comment on my work.

 Thank you